ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 ```

 `lein ring uberjar` creates a standalone jar, which starts the app on port 3000.
-`./increment_version.rb $@` is a small script, that increaments the version string
+`./increment_version.rb $@` is a small script, that increments the version string
 in my `VERSION` file.
 `docker build --rm=true -t registry.giantswarm.io/velrok/money-balance:$(cat ./VERSION) .`
-instructs docker to build a new image, taged with the giant swarm repository and
+instructs docker to build a new image, tagged with the giant swarm repository and
 my explicit latest version from the `VERSION` file.
 `docker push registry.giantswarm.io/velrok/money-balance:$(cat ./VERSION)`
 pushes the image to the giant swarm docker repository, so they can start